 Chicano/a Struggles in South and West Texas

-For a segment of the Mexican-American community in Texas, Hector P. Gonzales was seen as “our Martin Luther King.”
+For a segment of the Mexican-American community in Texas, Hector P. Garcia was seen as “our Martin Luther King.”
 His mother and father, who fled the Mexican revolution, had been school teachers but their education was not recognized in the United States.
 The downwardly-mobile father went into the grocery business with his brothers in Mercedes, Texas, where “Anglos controlled the town and rigidly enforced ‘Juan Crow’ segregation.”

 The parents pushed their children to become doctors and most of the seven did.
 Hector graduated from UT Austin where he had a GPA impressive enough to earn him the only spot reserved for Mexican Americans in the incoming class at the medical school.
 But he was forced to go out of state for his residency and then, in 1942, joined the army.